 Table of Contents

 The options are limitless when it comes to making dump cakes.
 Use your favorite cake mix and canned fruit to customize the dessert based on what you’re craving.
-Think peach dump cake in the summer and apple dump cake in the fall.
-Chocolate lovers can even make chocolate dump cake!
+In the fall, try apple dump cake and pumpkin dump cake!

 Why This Recipe Works

 - Unbelievably easy.
-Add this to the list of easy dessert recipes to whip up in a pinch.
 With only 4 ingredients and 5 minutes of prep time, this recipe for dump cake couldn’t get any easier!

 - Customizable.
 There are so may flavor combinations you can try.
 Just use your favorite box of cake mix and a few cans of fruit and experiment with all the delicious variations that dump cakes have to offer!